Turning biodiversity plans into action

 If the UK gets its planning reform right, it will be able to deploy more offshore wind and simultaneously enhance the marine environment.
 If Government, industry, and NGOs work together, we can deliver green energy and long-lasting benefits for nature and people.

-Examples of improving Biodiversity: Wilder Humber
+Examples of improving biodiversity: Wilder Humber

 An example of the kind of strategic project that can enhance our marine environment is Wilder Humber.
 The Humber Estuary is one of the most important natural features in the UK –especially for the birds and other wildlife that depend on it.
 But decades of pollution and commercial development have resulted in the severe decline of precious habitats and species, such as sand dunes, salt marsh, seagrass, and native oysters.